MicrosoftLearning/mslearn-azure-ml/Instructions/01-Explore-developer-tools.md

 ## Create a compute instance with the Azure CLI

-Another important part of the infrastructure needed to train a machine learning model is compute.
+Another important part of the infrastructure needed to train a machine learning model is **compute**.
 Though you can train models locally, it's more scalable and cost efficient to use cloud compute.

 When data scientists are developing a machine learning model in the Azure Machine Learning workspace, they want to use a virtual machine on which they can run Jupyter notebooks.
-For development, a compute instance is an ideal fit.
+For development, a **compute instance** is an ideal fit.

 After creating an Azure Machine Learning workspace, you can also create a compute instance using the Azure CLI.